inspectit-docker/cmr/README.md

 (work in progress)

 ### Running with externally mapped volumes
-Some people like to run Docker images with volumnes being mounted to the host system.
-Personally I think this is bad practise as this hinders one of the core strength of Docker: portability, but sure this is a possible setup.
+Some people like to run Docker images with volumes being mounted to the host system.
+Personally, I think this is bad practise as this hinders one of the core strength of Docker: portability, but sure this is a possible setup.
 Advantage is that you have the persistent data easily accessible from your host.
 To run the image in this fashion, run

 ```bash